srilatha-yanamadala/React-API/README.md

+#Fecthing data from API by using ReactJs.

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).